 Part 3: Postflop Play

 The third and final part of PLO University finally moves to postflop play, i.e. everything that comes after the preflop stage is over.
-JNandez introduces Part 3 with a 20 minute video talking about some general concepts to consider when approaching postflop play in PLO.
+JNandez introduces Part 3 with a 20-minute video talking about some general concepts to consider when approaching postflop play in PLO.

-Although there is a lot of talk out there, it seems that not many of these ideas are actually implemented, which is something that you need to change to improve your PLO play.
+Although there is a lot of talks out there, it seems that not many of these ideas are actually implemented, which is something that you need to change to improve your PLO play.
 Going from theoretical understanding to practical implementation is the main goal of this particular module.